 Today I’m sharing a delicious Instant Pot dinner made in under 30 minutes (including prep and time to reach pressure), an Asian-Style Instant Pot Shrimp Scampi recipe!
 It’s a yummy variation for shrimp scampi in the Instant Pot.
 My family likes to eat this light and buttery shrimp with linguine, but you can skip the pasta and make this a delicious low-carb or keto meal with zucchini noodles or your favorite vegetables on the side.
+I developed this recipe as part of the Allrecipes Allstars Tastemakers program.
+Rate, review, and photograph my recipe for Instant Pot® Asian-Style Shrimp Scampi on Allrecipes here, see the full Asian-Style Instant Pot Shrimp Scampi recipe along with some of my cooking tips below, or Jump to Recipe directly.

 For more easy Instant Pot recipes like this, you’ll love my cookbook, Pressure Cooker Cookbook for Beginners!
 I’ve got a great basic Instant Pot Shrimp Scampi recipe in the book.
 Get your copy now (available in both paperback and digital formats), and check out some sneak peek recipes from the cookbook and my other Instant Pot recipes here.